 function indicating the type of graph you want to plot.
 Each unique

-function has its unique set of mapping arguments which you specify using
+function has its unique set of arguments which you specify using the

 ggplot cheat sheet for all possible geoms.